binarykitchen/videomail-client/README.md

 Check out the full version with all its features on https://videomail.io itself.

-That site runs on AngularJS where I just `require('videomail-client')`, initialise like `Videomail.init(...)` and deploy all that through Browserify.
+That site runs on AngularJS where I just `require('videomail-client')`, initialise it with `Videomail.init()` and bundle all that through Browserify.
 Awesome stuff!

 ## Examples